 - Strawberries

-These veggies and fruits provide vitamins and minerals that are beneficial to your guinea pig’s overall health.
+These veggies and fruits provide vitamins and minerals that benefit your guinea pig’s overall health.
+Aim to feed fewer fruits than vegetables due to the higher sugar content.

 - Chocolate or anything else containing caffeine